-A. Competitive Quotes Permitted For Public Improvement Contracts Not To Exceed \$100,000.
+A. Competitive Quotes Permitted For Public Improvement Contracts Not To Exceed \$100,000 \$150,000.

-Public improvement contracts estimated not to exceed \$100,000 may be let by competitive quote under the following procedures:
+Public improvement contracts estimated not to exceed \$100,000 \$150,000 may be let by competitive quote under the following procedures:

-- 1) Informal Construction Opportunities.
-Requiring all public improvement construction opportunities for contracts more than \$5,000.00 and less than \$50,000.00 to be bid only by qualified ESBs, MBEs and WBEs.
-The Procurement Officer may waive this requirement if he/she determines that there are no certified ESBs, MBEs and WBEs on the certification list capable of providing the project needed.
-Any such waivers shall be in writing, and shall be kept as supporting documentation. - When conducting a procurement under this section, the contract manager shall seek at least three informally solicited competitive price quotes from prospective contractors.
+- When conducting a procurement under this section, the contract manager shall seek at least three informally solicited competitive price quotes from prospective contractors.
 The contract manager shall attempt to obtain at least one quote from a state-certified MBE, WBE, or ESB within the FOTA area.
-The contract manager shall attempt to obtain second and third quotes from any state-certified MBE, WBE, or ESB regardless of location.
-The program coordinator may waive this requirement if he/she determines that there are no certified ESBs, MBEs and WBEs on the certification list capable of providing the service or item.
-Any such waivers shall be in writing, and shall be kept as supporting documentation.
+The contract manager shall attempt to obtain a second quote from any state-certified MBE, WBE, or ESB regardless of location.
 The contract manager shall keep a written record of the sources of the quotes received.
 If three quotes are not reasonably available, fewer will suffice, but the contract manager shall make a written record of the effort made to obtain the quotes.
-Nothing shall prevent the contract manager from obtaining more than three quotes at any time.
+Nothing shall prevent the contract manager from obtaining more than three quotes at any time. - 2) The contract manager shall award the contract to the prospective contractor whose quote will best serve the interests of MERC, taking into account price and other applicable factors, such as experience, specific expertise, availability, project understanding, contractor capacity, and contractor

-- The contract manager shall award the contract to the prospective contractor whose quote will best serve the interests of MERC, taking into account price and other applicable factors, such as experience, specific expertise, availability, project understanding, contractor capacity, and contractor responsibility.
-If the contract is not awarded on the basis of the lowest price, the contract manager shall make a written record of the basis for the award. - 4) A procurement may not be articifically divided or fragmented to qualify for the informal contract award procedures provided by this section. - Nothing in this section may be construed as prohibiting a contract manager from using competitive bidding procedures to conduct a procurement that is \$100,000 or less. - Before the contract is awarded, the contract manager shall notify the General Manager of the nature of the proposed contract, the estimated cost of the contract, the names of the offerors and the amounts of the quotes, and the name of a contact person for the offeror.
+- responsibility.
+If the contract is not awarded on the basis of the lowest price, the contract manager shall make a written record of the basis for the award. - 3) A procurement may not be articifically divided or fragmented to qualify for the informal contract award procedures provided by this section. - 4) Nothing in this section may be construed as prohibiting a contract manager from using competitive bidding procedures to conduct a procurement that is \$100,000 \$150,000 or less. - 5.
+Before the contract is awarded, the contract manager shall notify the General Manager of the nature of the proposed contract, the estimated cost of the contract, the names of the offerors and the amounts of the quotes, and the name of a contact person for the offeror.
 The contract may not be awarded without the approval of the General Manager.

-B. Competitive Sealed Bids Required For Public Improvement Contracts Exceeding \$100,000.
+B. Competitive Sealed Bids Required For Public Improvement Contracts Exceeding \$100,000 \$150,000.

-All public improvement contracts exceeding \$100,000 shall be based upon competitive sealed bids.
+All public improvement contracts exceeding \$\frac{\$100,000}{\$150,000}\$ shall be based upon competitive sealed bids.
 The procedures for competitive bidding of all MERC public improvement contracts shall comply with all requirements that are generally applicable to local governments as set forth in ORS Chapter 279C.